 Mechanized welding facilitates four main types of welding processes:

-1. Gas Metal Arc Welding (GMAV)
+1. Gas Metal Arc Welding (GMAW)

 Gas metal arc welding (GMAW) is a welding process in which an electric arc forms between a continuous feed wire (electrode) and the base material (plate to be welded).
 This electric arm heats up the wire and the base metal, melting them and causing them to fuse (join).
-This welding process requires a shielding gas to prevent the exposure of the weld to oxygen, hydrogen, and other gasses in the air.
+This welding process requires a shielding gas to prevent the exposure of the weld to oxygen, hydrogen, and other gases in the air.
 The interaction of these elements with the weld can cause a variety of problems.

-2. FCAW (Flux Cored Arc Welding)
+2. Flux Cored Arc Welding (FCAW)

-Flux cored arc welding (FCAW) is a welding process that uses an arc between a continuous feed wire (electrode) and the base material (plate to be welded).
+Flux-cored arc welding (FCAW) is a welding process that uses an arc between a continuous feed wire (electrode) and the base material (plate to be welded).
 It uses a tubular wire electrode, which consists of a metal sheath that contains a flux powder inside of it.

-Part of the flux inside of the wire is deposited as weld metal or helps to add chemicals that improve the mechanical characteristics of the weld.
+Part of the flux inside the wire is deposited as weld metal or helps to add chemicals that improve the mechanical characteristics of the weld.
 The remaining portion of the flux is converted into gases that provide a shielding atmosphere to the weld.

 This process can be used with additional external gas from a cylinder known as Gas Shielded Flux Cored Arc Welding (FCAW-GS).
-When the wire has sufficient flux to shield the weld pool from the atmosphere and does not require additional gas then it is known as Self Shielded Flux Cored Arc Welding (FCAW-SS).
+When the wire has sufficient flux to shield the weld pool from the atmosphere and does not require additional gas, then it is known as Self Shielded Flux Cored Arc Welding (FCAW-SS).